venkatarajasekhar/HCL-2/README.md

    hold elements of different types.
 Each type is stored internally in its own std::stack, so all operations maintain their inherent benefit over other sequence container types.

-* **heteroqueue.hpp**:
+* **heterovector.hpp**:
-   Provides complete std::queue functionality with the ability to natively hold elements of different types.
-Each type is stored internally in its own std::queue, so all operations maintain their inherent benefit over other sequence container types.
+   Provides complete std::vector functionality with the ability to natively hold elements of different types.
+Each type is stored internally in its own std::vector, so all operations maintain their inherent benefit over other sequence container types.

 Typical usage for all *heterocontainers*:
      Just add template parameter to normal *std::container* methods.

         heterogeneous::heterovector<int, double, std::string, double> hv;

         hv.push_back<int>(2);